How the American Heart Association is making an impact during the coronavirus (COVID-19) pandemic

 As people adapt to new ways of living, the American Heart Association stands ready to create and curate engaging content for individuals to be more aware and share.
 We will continue to deliver quick, simple and actionable ideas that increase a person’s overall health and well-being.
 These tools are centered to serve three primary groups: people who are not quarantined and cannot stay at home because they have an essential job or role, those who are adopting to a new way of life at home but are not sick, and those who have been diagnosed with the coronavirus and have cardiovascular disease..

 We’re committed to supporting our heart and stroke patients, and their caregivers, by providing a network of resources and emotional support.
-Through our online empowerment tools, patients can continue to monitor their blood pressure and other health metrics in the comfort of their own home.
 Our website (heart.org) is full of information for patients and individuals around the connection between COVID-19 and cardiovascular disease, and we will continue to update this information with specific information for various heart conditions.
 In addition, the Support Network provides an opportunity for patients and their caregivers to engage online with others and find emotional support in a time of social isolation.
 For those not online, our staff is available to answer questions using our toll-free number (1-800-242-8721).

 We’re in This Together